dfrnt-labs/terminusdb-docs-static/src/app/docs/js-access-control/page.md

 **Returns**: `Promise` - A promise that returns the call response object, or an Error if rejected.

+{% table %}

-Param
+- Param

-Type
+- Type

-Description
+- Description

+---

-userName
+- userName

-`string`
+- `string`

-the document user id
+- the document user id

+---

-resourceName
+- resourceName

-`string`
+- `string`

-the name of a (database or team)
+- the name of a (database or team)

+---

-rolesArr
+- rolesArr

-`array`
+- `array`

-the roles name list
+- the roles name list

+---

-operation
+- operation

-`typedef.CapabilityCommand`
+- `typedef.CapabilityCommand`

-grant/revoke operation
+- grant/revoke operation

+---

-scopeType
+- scopeType

-`typedef.ScopeType`
+- `typedef.ScopeType`

-the resource type (database or organization)
+- the resource type (database or organization)

+{% /table %}

 **Example**